photography of seashore during sunset

 Orlando

-Universal Orlando Resort houses two fantastic theme parks with family rides, thrill rides, shows, character meet-and-greets, and more.
-Many attractions utilize theming from popular movies and entertainment properties.
-You can find plenty of entertainment, rides, and treats in the Harry Potter-themed worlds.
-These areas alone can entertain your family for two or three days.
+Universal Orlando Resort houses fantastic theme parks with family rides, thrill rides, shows, character meet-and-greets, and more.
+Many attractions utilize theming from popular entertainment properties like Harry Potter.
+Its new theme park, Epic Universe, opened May 22, 2025.

 Anaheim